Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Analysis and results

 Unlike Galactic foregrounds, which primarily contaminate the $y$-maps at large angular scales and are strongly polarized, the CIB contributes mainly at small angular scales and is essentially unpolarized.
 Consequently, the multi-Stokes NILC approach discussed in Section~\ref{sec:TP} has little direct impact on residual CIB contamination, and a different mitigation strategy is required.
 In particular, CIB contamination can be reduced by deprojecting its spectral moments using a Constrained (needlet) ILC (CILC), as described in Section~\ref{sec:deproj}.

 Here, we apply CILC to all \pl\ PR4 $I$, $Q$, and $U$ frequency maps within the multi-Stokes framework.
 The nulling constraints on CIB moments are imposed only on the $I$ channels.
 Including the $Q$ and $U$ polarization channels does not directly affect the CIB deprojection, since the CIB is unpolarized; however, by reducing Galactic contamination, they can indirectly facilitate improved CIB minimization within the ILC.
+In practice, we find that the resulting changes in residual CIB contamination are negligible compared to those induced by the choice of CIB deprojection itself.

 The aim of this analysis is to identify the optimal combination of moments to deproject and the needlet bands over which to apply the deprojection, such that residual CIB contamination is minimized while the noise penalty in the final $y$-map remains as small as possible.
 Similar approaches were explored in \cite{NILC-McCarthyHill}, and a comparison is provided in Appendix~\ref{app:cib_deproj_comparison}.
 Here, however, we test previously unexplored combinations of moments and needlet bands, as summarized in Table~\ref{tab:cilc}, to determine the most effective configuration.